Cross Lanes School, 1742-1964

-John William Hill, head teacher, courtesy of G.V. & A. Sadler.
+John William Hill, head teacher, David Bond and Miss Sharp, additional teachers, courtesy of G.V. & A. Sadler.

-John William Hill, was the master, in addition there were two other teachers, Miss Sharp and female unknown, and 77 pupils of whom, Thomas Heseltine, fifth from the left on the back row; brother Robert Heseltine, East burn Farm, Newbiggin, Margaret Sadler; Maude Sadler; Hugh Sadler; are photographed above.
+John William Hill, was the master, in addition there were two other teachers, Miss Sharp and David Bond, and 77 pupils of whom, Thomas Heseltine, fifth from the left on the back row; brother Robert Heseltine, East burn Farm, Newbiggin, Margaret Sadler; Maude Sadler; Hugh Sadler; are photographed above.
 Courtesy of G.V. & A. Sadler.